-Cathy is an Amazon bestselling Christian author of fiction and non-fiction.
+Cathy is a Christian author of both fiction and non-fiction.
 Her first novel Texas Roads was a 2009 American Christian Fiction Writers’ Genesis contest finalist.
-Since then she has added five more stand-alone books to the beloved Miller’s Creek novels, with another due to release in 2016.
+Since then she has added five more stand-alone books to the beloved Miller’s Creek novels, with another due to release soon.
 In addition to the novels, she’s written five devotional books (two in collaboration with other Christian writers), two Bible studies, and a Christmas novella.

 Cathy loves interacting with reader friends, so please feel free to contact her via this website.

 You can also connect with her in the following places: